AseelAlasaad/Modern-Product-Page/README.md

-# Modern Product Page with Persistent Cart4.
+# Modern Product Page with Persistent Cart.

-This project displayed products and supports a modernshopping cart experience using localStorage
+This project displayed products and supports a modern shopping cart experience using localStorage

 ## Features: